jeremenichelli/jeremenichelli.github.io/_posts/2016-05-11-font-loading-strategy-static-generated-sites.md

 ## TL;DR

-It's important to have a *strategy* when using web fonts so we don't delay content showing.
-To do this in static generated sites you can load a script which observes when the font is ready and set a flag using *sessionStorage* for future visits.
+It's important to have a *strategy* when using web fonts to prevent invisible text in some browsers.

+For static generated sites this can be done loading a script which observes when the font is ready, toggling a class on the document and set a flag using *sessionStorage* for future visits.

 [1]: https://www.filamentgroup.com/lab/font-events.html